oliviks/cars_flask/README.md

+# Final Project - Flask using the Cars db

-# Task origins: final project from the course "Python Applications' at Kozminski University.
+**Task origins: final project from the course "Python Applications' at Kozminski University.**

 ## Requests & Flask